iredmail/docs/howto/1-change.mail.attachment.size.md

 If you use mail clients such as Outlook, thunderbird to send mails, it's now ok to sent large attachment with above setting.

-## Change upload file size in webmail
+## Change upload file size in Roundcube webmail

-If you have webmail, you have to change two more settings:
+If you have Roundcube webmail, please change two more settings:

 ### Change PHP setting to allow to upload large attachment